Lambchopper/NewUCMUser/README.txt

 This allows us to dump the Zeep results from a simple AXL query for use in building templates and extending script functionality later as required.

+Note: the GIT Repository does not include the JSON Files or the .env file. this is to protect confidential configuration data.
+The .env file is used to store the UCM server URL and Credentials and will be replaced with login prompts in the final version.
+A sanitized sample JSON file will be added to the last commit for reference.

+Required Modules:
+Zeep		Soap Client for AXL interactions urllib3		Used for the HTTPS interactions with UCM json		Used for retrieving and utilizing stored templates (Zeep formats the Soap data in to a JSON compatible format)